Mark Williams-Thomas: 2016-

 From 2016 to 2020, Williams-Thomas was the reporter for ITV's crime series The Investigator: A British Crime Story, produced by Simon Cowell's Syco.
 Among other cases, the series re-examined a 30 year old previously 'closed' murder case, the murder of Carole Packman, and the case of murdered student Jessie Earl, who disappeared from Eastbourne in 1980, her remains being found in 1989.
 From 2020 on, Williams-Thomas has presented his own podcast, The Detective, in which he has continued to investigate cold cases and contemporary cases.
 In September 2020 following the arrest of Charles and Doris Clark on suspicion of the murder of their 23-year-old son Steven, who disappeared in December 1992, Williams-Thomas was given exclusive access to follow the family for a TV documentary while they were under police investigation.

-On the 10th February 2023, Williams-Thomas publicly criticised police handling of the disappearance of Nicola Bulley, and their theory that Bulley had drowned in the river, telling media that it was more likely Bulley had 'disappeared' herself, or been 'taken by force', and urging police to conclude their search of the river 'as soon as possible' in order to focus on other areas.
-However, on the 19th February, two walkers found Bulley's body in the river, about 1 mi downstream of St Michael's on Wyre, with the inquest, which concluded in June 2023, determining that Bulley's death had been due to accidental drowning.
+On 10 February 2023, Williams-Thomas publicly criticised police handling of the disappearance of Nicola Bulley, and their theory that Bulley had drowned in the river, telling media that it was more likely Bulley had 'disappeared' herself, or been 'taken by force', and urging police to conclude their search of the river 'as soon as possible' in order to focus on other areas.
+However, on 19 February, two walkers found Bulley's body in the river, about 1 mi downstream of St Michael's on Wyre, with the inquest, which concluded in June 2023, determining that Bulley's death had been due to accidental drowning.
 In contract to Williams-Thomas' criticisms, the official report, published in November 2023, praised the police investigation, describing it as "very well conducted and resourced".